aeonach/TravelJournal/_posts/2024-11-02-American-Rockart.md

 If we'd known that before, we would have probably avoided the place.

-As a result of the whole 'Instagram Influencers' thing, we didn't actually see anything that Marfa had to offer.
-Although we did stay in a rather funky converted container and ate in a pretty cool restaurant that served us - wait for it - another of the thickest steaks we'd ever seen on a plate - this time a tenderloin.
+As a result of the whole 'Instagram Influencers' thing, we didn't actually see anything that Marfa had to offer, apart from  0ourrather funky converted container and the fact that we ate in a pretty cool restaurant that served us - wait for it - another of the thickest steaks we'd ever seen on a plate - this time a tenderloin.

 We really were in Texas.